 GeneCards Summary for PTGS2 Gene

 PTGS2 (Prostaglandin-Endoperoxide Synthase 2) is a Protein Coding gene.
-Diseases associated with PTGS2 include Peptic Ulcer Disease and Bursitis.
-Among its related pathways are ERK Signaling and Ovarian steroidogenesis.
+Diseases associated with PTGS2 include Stomach Disease and Peptic Ulcer Disease.
+Among its related pathways are Overview of nanoparticle effects and p70S6K Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and lipid binding.
 An important paralog of this gene is PTGS1.

 Cyclooxygenase (also known as COX, Prostaglandin-endoperoxide synthase, Prostaglandin G/H synthase) is expressed in cells in three isoforms.
 COX-1 (constitutive) and COX-2 (inducible) isoforms catalyze the rate-limiting step of prostaglandin production.